Suhana-Saini/dark-store-intelligence/README.md

   scheduled/streaming source needs more research than a batch table, so this is a planned enhancement.
 - **Add views on top of Gold** for lightweight dashboards, without duplicating data — a natural pairing with the hourly refresh above.
-- **The bigger point behind both:** the goal isn't just fresher data, it's putting fresher data in front of people who aren't SQL users.
-A store ops lead or a junior analyst could ask a plain-language question and get a current answer, instead of waiting on someone to write a query — which is time and effort saved on both sides, not just a technical upgrade.
 - Add a simple demand forecast baseline for fruit & veg replenishment.
 - Rebuild Silver as a proper Lakeflow pipeline or dbt project with tests.
 - Expand the Genie evaluation to more edge-case and ambiguous questions.

+**Why this matters more than it sounds:** scheduling and views are technical upgrades, but the actual goal behind them is putting fresh data in front of people who aren't SQL users.
+A store ops lead or a junior analyst should be able to ask a plain-language question and get a current answer, instead of waiting on someone to write a query.
+That's time and effort saved on both sides — not just a pipeline that runs faster.

 ## Limitations